quanghuy0497/Writing-in-the-Sciences/Unit 05 - The Original Manuscript/README.md

 	![](Images/21.png)
 	=> Repetition, wordiness

 + **_Edited:_** _Seventy percent runners ran during pregnancy (n = 77) and almost one third ran during the third trimester (Table 2).
-On average, those who ran greatly curtained their training — running just 20.3+/-9.3 miles per week and cutting their intensity to about half of their non-pregnant runing effort.
+On average, those who ran greatly curtailed their training — running just 20.3+/-9.3 miles per week and cutting their intensity to about half of their non-pregnant runing effort.
 Three reported sustaining a running injury while pregnant.
 In the post-partum period, nearly one quarter resumed running by two weeks after giving birth; most resumed running by two month._
 	=> Concise, focus on relation and significant trends